Theatre (THEA)

 THEA 262 Literature of Modern Theatre credit: 3 Hours.

 Introduction to the principal modes of dramatic expression from around 1870 to the present day.
-Prerequisite: Completion of campus Composition I general education requirement and THEA 208; or consent of instructor.
+Prerequisite: Completion of campus Composition I general education requirement.

 This course satisfies the General Education Criteria for: